vechain/block-explorer/README.md

  - Vite

 ## Development
 Ensure you are using a compatible version of Node.js.
-It is recommended to use nvmm to manage your Node.js versions.
+It is recommended to use nvm to manage your Node.js versions.

 ```bash
 nvm use
 ```